How to grow lawns

 Lawns this month

-Early summer in the organic garden is full of colourful new growth.
-This makes a busy - but lovely - month in the garden.
-Keep on top of weeds and remember the two organic principles: good soil management, and diverse planting to encourage plenty of beneficial wildlife.
+May is a busy month in the garden.
+Winter is well past and the world feels full of energy.
+Don't forget the two organic principles: good soil management, and diverse planting to encourage plenty of beneficial wildlife.
+And keep on top of the weeds.